Our Crisis Simulation

 TUSMUNC is an all-crisis conference because we feel that crisis provides a more realistic simulation of real-world conflict resolution.
 In the real world, a tidy resolution can’t end a problem.
 United Nations delegates are not isolated from the events going on around them.
 Time does not stop while they find a solution to the issue at hand.
 Crisis simulates these circumstances, providing delegates with a greater challenge and a more realistic experience.
 This environment best encourages the creativity, fast thinking, and flexibility required by real-life problem-solving.

-Each crisis committee will have “updates” from their crisis team at least every thirty minutes.
-Typically, updates will either be pre-planned challenges for the delegates to tackle or the result of delegate’s actions, both individual (in the form of crisis notes) and collateral (in the form of directives).
+Each crisis committee will have “updates” from their crisis team at least every hour.
+Typically, updates will either be pre-planned challenges for the delegates to tackle or the result of the delegate’s actions, both individual (in the form of crisis notes) and collateral (in the form of directives).

 In crisis committees, delegates’ actions are not limited to what can be accomplished in the committee room.
 Through crisis notes, delegates can move troops, money, and people to further their aims.
 Generally, the more specific a crisis note, the more likely it is that the crisis staff will approve the action.